meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--max-udb-size`
 **Default value**: `107374182400` (100 GiB)

-The maximum size, in bytes, of the `update` database.
-The `update` database handles the [pending updates](/learn/advanced/asynchronous_updates.md).
+Sets the maximum size of the `update` database.
+Value must be given in bytes.

+The `update` database handles [pending updates](/learn/advanced/asynchronous_updates.md).
 This is different from the `main` database, which only stores processed data.

 The maximum UDB size must be a modulo value of the OS's `PAGE_SIZE`.
 To find the OS's `PAGE_SIZE`, use the following command: